dheerajpr97/KITTI-PointNet/README.md

 ### License
 This project is under the MIT License.
 See the LICENSE file for more information.

-### Contributions
-Contributions are welcome.
-Please open an issue to discuss your ideas or submit a pull request.

 ### Acknowledgements
 Thanks to the KITTI-360 Dataset Providers.